turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 We can see from the print statements that the `@food` array of refrigerator_1 is now populated with "apples".

-**TRY IT** With your pair, create a new method for your Class.
+**TRY IT**: With your pair, create a new method for your Class.
 This method should change one of your Class's attributes.

 ## Pair Work